kosl/ihipp-examples/docs/week5.md

 We have to mention that recent NVIDIA GPUs (Pascal microarchitecture or newer) support unified memory (invoked with `cudaMallocManaged()`) in a single-pointer-to-data model.
 This means CPUs and GPUs can use the same memory address space.
 Consequently, transfers from/to GPU memory are no longer needed or are less important in a GPU accelerated code.

-Let's analyze the [CUDA vector addition code](https://github.com/kosl/ihipp-examples/blob/master/GPU/Vector_addition_CUDA.ipynb) step-by-step and explain how to compile it into an executable program.
+Let's analyze the *CUDA vector addition code* step-by-step and explain how to compile it into an executable program.

 [![Vector_addition_CUDA.ipynb](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/colab-badge-fp.svg)](https://colab.research.google.com/drive/18G29WIWRwaPgT_cg-rorHM1joPusiSml)

-1. Initialize device
+**1\.
+Initialize device**

 The first available CUDA device (GPU) is automatically set to `0`, but you can set it yourself by: